tsunhua/AlfredHanziSourceWorkflow/README.md

 2. Launch Alfred, and then input  `c/ch/查 [Hanzi]` , and it works.

-> Tip: The action in right of each row is copy to the clipboard.
+> Tip: The action in right of each row is jumping to the details page.

 ### Effect